Seeding with Costly Network Information: Costs and benefits of network information

+It is worth noting that the random variations in the algorithm output --- hence, the width of the confidence intervals --- also decreases with the increasing network information in the input.
+There are two sources of randomness in the SEED algorithm's performance: $T<\infty$ and $\rho<1$.
+The output variance for large $T$ remains non-vanishing in Figure \ref{fig:spread_size_vs_T_nrho_10}; however, increasing the number of initial nodes, i.e., the size of the sample set $(\mbox{card}(\mathcal{V}_{\rho})=n\rho)$, from $10$ nodes in Figure \ref{fig:spread_size_vs_T_nrho_10} to $100$ nodes in Figure \ref{fig:spread_size_vs_T_nrho_100} allows us to remove the remnant randomness from the algorithm output at large $T$.

-Akbarpour et al. \cite{akbarpour2018just} show that seeding $k+x$ nodes at random (using no information about the network) for some $x = \omega(1)$ is enough to outperform the optimum spread size with $k$ nodes, as the network size increases ($n\to\infty$).
-They conclude that the benefits of acquiring network information to identify the optimal $k$ seeds may be offset by seeding a few more nodes at random (without using any network information).
-Comparing the $k = 10$ and $k= 2$ plots in Figure \ref{fig:spread_size_vs_spread_query} reinforces this conclusion: The benefit of the added information is less for larger seed sets.
-On the one hand, we complement the results of \cite{akbarpour2018just} by measuring the required number of queries to guarantee the same expected cascade sizes that is efficiently achievable using full knowledge of the network structure.
-Indeed, in our framework, we can make this trade-off explicit by seeding more nodes and reducing the number of queries to keep the performance fixed.
-On the other hand, the results of \cite{akbarpour2018just} are average-case over the random graph inputs and limited to cases where the cascade size is greater than $o(n)$.
-However, our algorithms have the guaranteed performance over arbitrary graph inputs with any cascade size.
+Our algorithms and these simulation results add important nuance to recent discussions of the value of network information. \cite{akbarpour2020just} show that, for special classes of random graph inputs, seeding $k+x$ nodes at random (using no information about the network) for some $x \in \omega(1)$ is enough to outperform the optimum spread size with $k$ nodes, as the network size increases ($n\to\infty$).
+They conclude that the benefits of acquiring network information to identify the optimal $k$ seeds can be offset by seeding a few more nodes at random (without using any network information).
+We complement the results of \cite{akbarpour2020just} in two ways.
+First, we measure how many queries are needed to yield the same expected spread sizes achievable using full knowledge of the network.
+Second, in our framework we can make the trade-off between acquiring network information and using more seeds explicit by seeding more nodes and reducing the number of queries to keep the performance fixed.
+If we assume a cost, $C_S$, for each seeded node and another cost, $C_T$, for running each PROBE iteration, and a unit revenue per each adoption, then there is a number of iterations that is expected profit maximizing for a given number of seeds.
+In Figure \ref{fig:profit_vs_query}, the maximum expected profit for $C_S = 100$ and $C_T = 200$ is achieved with $k=10$ and $T = 0$ iterations, i.e., randomly seeding with the largest seed set size considered (Figure \ref{fig:profit_vs_query_seedcost_100_iterationcost_200}).
+However, increasing the cost of the seeds to $C_S = 200$ and decreasing the cost of the iterations to $C_T = 100$ reverses this result (Figure \ref{fig:profit_vs_query_seedcost_200_iterationcost_100}), and the optimum operating point shifts to $k=2$ and $T= 13$.